FelixWho/MXNet-LEAF/README.md

     FEMNIST
     CELEBA
-    SENT140 # not implemented
+    SENT140
-    SHAKESPEARE # not implemented
+    SHAKESPEARE
-    SYNTHETIC # not implemented
+    REDDIT # in progress
-    REDDIT # not implemented
+    SYNTHETIC # no plans to implement